geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex4_Microsoft_Teams.md

 ### Task 4 – Create a Resource Account

-A resource account, which is also known as a disabled user object in Azure Active Directory, can be used to represent resources in general.
-For example, a resource account in Exchange can be used to represent conference rooms.
-In Microsoft Teams, each Phone System call queue or auto attendant is required to have an associated resource account.
+A resource account, which is referred to as a disabled user object in Azure Active Directory, can be used to represent resources in general.
+For example, a resource account in Exchange can be used to represent conference rooms, and in Microsoft Teams, resource accounts can be used to represent Phone System call queues and auto attendants.

 As part of Adatum’s pilot project for implementing Microsoft Teams, Holly Spencer has been asked to create a resource account for a cloud call queue, which is a service that accepts customer calls, plays a greeting message, and then places the customer calls in a wait queue while searching a pre-configured list of agents to answer each call.

 Creating a calling queue is a two-step process.
 In this task, you will first create a resource account that represents the call queue.
-In the next task, you will create the call queue and associate it with this resource account.
+In the next task, you will create the actual call queue and associate it with this resource account.

 1. On the left-hand navigation pane in the **Teams admin center**, select **Org-wide Settings** and then select **Resource accounts.**

 2. In the **Resource accounts** window, select **+Add** in the menu bar at the top of the page.

-3. In the **Add resource account** pane, enter the following information:
+3. In the **Add resource account** pane that appears on the right, enter the following information:

 	- Display name: **Calling Queue 1**